AlibabaCloudDocs/xtrace/intl.en-US/Before you begin/Monitor. NET applications/Use Jaeger to report .NET application data.md

 ## FAQ

-Q: What can I do if no data is reported to the console after I run the demo program?
+Q: Why is no data reported to the console after the demo program is run?

-A: Check whether the endpoint in senderConfiguration is valid.
+A: Check whether you have configured the correct endpoint in senderConfiguration.

 ```
 Configuration.SenderConfiguration senderConfiguration = new Configuration.SenderConfiguration(loggerFactory)
-           // Obtains the Jaeger endpoint in the Tracing Analysis console.
+           // Obtain the Jaeger endpoint in the Tracing Analysis console.
           .WithEndpoint("http://tracing-analysis-dc-sz.aliyuncs.com/adapt_your_token/api/traces");
 ```